 I’ve found that coop cleaning particularity when there are eggs in the nest boxes can illicit early signs of stress in roosters that if ignored could lead to aggression.

 Dealing With Aggressive Roosters.

 The best way to deal with aggression is not to get to the point where it happens.
 An important step in this direction is to recognise the difference between a domesticated rooster and a tame rooster.
 I’ve never kept a tame rooster, I don’t think I’ve ever met one.
 The people I know who keep mixed free range flocks all work with roosters on the same principle; they are essentially feral creatures and need to be treated with the same respect as any other feral creature.
 I and other chicken keepers I know can handle their roosters, but that ability has little to do with trust, or tameness, or being the one that provides them with food and shelter.
-It’s about understanding your position in the tribe, or flock and knowing what is likely to produce reactive aggressive behaviour.
+It’s about understanding your position in the tribe and knowing what is likely to produce reactive aggressive behaviour.

 There are seemingly endless suggestions on what to do if it all goes wrong and a rooster attacks you from beating him to death to picking him up a cuddling him.

 The first thing I suggest to anyone keeping a mixed flock is wear the appropriate clothing; boots or substantial shoes and heavy duty cloth to cover the lower parts of your body and decent strength gloves.

 Try not to use your feet.
 Foot aggression is fighting talk to a rooster.